Are you ready for GST InvoiceNow?

 It is recommended for companies whose ERP systems are not IMDA-accredited Access Points, and require external integrations to connect to InvoiceNow.

 PwC provides an in-house e-Invoicing tool for businesses opting for middleware integration.
-PwC is a certified Peppol Service Provider and is in the final stages of IMDA accreditation.
+PwC is a certified Peppol Service Provider and an IMDA-accredited Access Point Provider.
 Our solution enables secure and seamless electronic invoice exchange via the InvoiceNow network.

 Built on Peppol standards, it ensures interoperability and reliability across systems.
 Additionally, businesses can submit invoice data directly to IRAS, supporting regulatory compliance with minimal effort.